s2-clee/BIO312/README.md

 ; to create a new file "recombinases.blastp.detail.out" that tables the information from "recombinases.blastp.typical.out"
 > less -S recombinases.blastp.detail.out
 ; to open and check the file was a table

+Sorting
+> awk '{if ($6< 1e-35)print $1 }' recombinases.blastp.detail.out > recombinases.blastp.detail.filtered.out

+; to filter out e values less than 1e-35 and puts information in a new folder called "recombinases.blastp.detail.filtered.out"

+> wc -l recombinases.blastp.detail.filtered.out

+; to find how many lines are in the filtered file

+> wc -l recombinases.blastp.detail.out

+; to find how many lines are in the unfiltered file

+>  grep -o -E "^[A-Z]\.[a-z]+" recombinases.blastp.detail.filtered.out  | sort | uniq -c

+; to alphabetasize the filtered file and find how many hits were found for each organism